Billiard ball: Snooker

 Snooker balls are standardized at 52.5 mm in diameter within a tolerance of plus or minus 0.05 mm.
 No standard weight is defined, but all balls in the set must be the same weight within a tolerance of 3 g.
 Snooker sets are also available with considerably smaller-than-regulation balls (and even with ten instead of fifteen reds) for play on smaller tables (down to half-size), and are sanctioned for use in some amateur leagues.
 Sets for American snooker are typically 2+1/8 in, with numbered colour balls.

 The set of eight colours used for snooker balls (including white) are thought to be derived from croquet, which uses the same set of colors.
 Snooker was invented in 1884 by British Army officers stationed in India.
 Croquet reached its peak popularity at the same time, particularly among people in the same social context.
 There are many other similarities between croquet and snooker, which when taken together, suggest that the derivation of the latter owes much to the existence of the former.

+Some snooker variations use extra balls: